Architect0711/AngularTutorial/AngularTutorial.md

 #####Get Observable from HTTP Response and cast it into an Array of Objects
-To cast the HTTP Response into an Array of Customer Objects, the Type Customer and an ICustomer Interface need to be created first.
+To cast the HTTP Response into an Array of Patient Objects, the Type Patient and an IPatient Interface need to be created first.
 For the sake of simplicity, the Type and Interface will be declared inside the Service file.

-*customer.service.ts*
+*patient.service.ts*

 	@Injectable()
-	export class CustomerService {
+	export class PatientService {

 	...

-		getCustomers(url : string): Observable<ICustomer[]>{
+		getPatients(url : string): Observable<IPatient[]>{
-	    	return this._http.get<ICustomer[]>(url);
+	    	return this._http.get<IPatient[]>(url);
 	  	}
 	}

-	export interface ICustomer {
+	export interface IPatient {
 	  id : number;
 	  firstname : string;
 	  lastname : string;
-	  company : string;
 	}

-	export class Customer {
+	export class Patient {
 	  public id : number;
 	  public firstname : string;
 	  public lastname : string;
-	  public company : string;
 	}

 #####Subscribe to the Observable from the Components that need the Data
-The Component that requires the Data fetched from the HTTP Server can now subscribe to the "getCustomers()" Method.
+The Component that requires the Data fetched from the HTTP Server can now subscribe to the "getPatients()" Method.
 The Argument to the Subscribe Method is a Lambda Expression that tells the Subscribe Method to assign its data to the "customers" Array.

-	export class CustomersComponent implements OnInit {
+	export class PatientsComponent implements OnInit {

-	private customers : Customer[] = [];
+	private customers : Patient[] = [];

 	....

 		ngOnInit() {
-			this._customerService.getCustomers()
+			this._patientService.getPatients()
-				.subscribe(data => this.customers = data);
+				.subscribe(data => this.patients = data);
 		}
 	}

-#####Assign the Array to a local Variable

 ###"Try Parse Method"